 Getting to Luoyang:

-Luoyang benefits from a great location in central China meaning nothing is off limits.
-There is a small airport a few km north of the city with daily flights to Beijing and a few other Chinese destinations, but Luoyang is best served by its two train stations (central and Longmen).
+Luoyang benefits from a great location in central China meaning nothing is off-limits.
+There is a small airport a few kilometres north of the city with daily flights to Beijing.
+However, Luoyang is best served by its two train stations (Longmen Station and Luoyang Railway Station).

-For more information on train travel, see my in depth article covering all you need to know about taking the train in China.
+For more information on train travel, see my article covering all you need to know about taking the train in China.

 Getting to the grottoes: